Aidan-McNay/fast-robots-docs/docs/lab6.rst

    :width: 50%
    :class: bottompadding

-Here, we can see that the full-speed DMP is easily able to keep up with our loop, only missing a few entries.
+Here, we can see that the full-speed DMP is able to keep up with our loop, (much more than the Lab 5 ToF sensors), only missing a few entries.

 [ECE 5160] Integrator Windup
 --------------------------------------------------------------------------